Platzi-Master-C8/pipeline-automation-dashboards/README.md

 You need to create a project folder to save the following files:
 * Colab Notebook
 * Json key from project Google Cloud project.
-* Spreadsheet with data to ingest the dashboard.
+* *Google Sheet* with data to ingest the dashboard.

 ![drive_folder](assets/drive_folder.png)